mitchpaulus/dotfiles/notes/Specifications.md

 22 08 00 - Commissioning of Plumbing
 23 08 00 - Commissioning of HVAC Systems
 26 08 00 - Commissioning of Electrical Systems

+23 09 00 - Instrumentation and Control for HVAC